Who Has Been Studied in PTSD Clinical Trials?

 Second, knowing the number of traumas experienced (or the number of different types of traumas experienced) provides information about the PTSD severity of the sample being studied.
 Experiencing multiple traumas is associated with increased PTSD symptom severity.
 Amount of traumatic exposure can affect whether findings are generalizable (applicable) in terms of treatment efficacy.

-In most studies with trauma history information, participants report a variety of traumatic experiences; and, the average number of trauma types reported by participants in RCTs that collect such information is about 9 (n= 16 RCTs with a total of 1680 participants).
-Within the 36 studies that count number of traumatic events--some reporting multiple types of events, others reporting multiple events of the same type--the average is 7 traumas (n=36 RCTs with a total of 2642 participants).
-See the scatter plots below for more details.
+In most studies with trauma history information, participants report a variety of traumatic experiences; and, the number of trauma types reported by participants in RCTs that collect such information (n= 26 RCTs) range from 1 to almost 15.
+Among studies (n=45 RCTs) that count number of traumatic events--some reporting multiple types of events, others reporting multiple events of the same type--the range is 1 to over 30.
+See the scatter plots below for more details, which include sample size for studies reporting number of traumas experienced and counts of traumatic events participants experienced.

 Are Clinical Trial Participants New to Treatment?